CommonAccord/Site-Org/Doc/MoynihanLaw/LLC/LLC_Form.01.md

 5.5.Ti=Other Agents

+5.5.sec={5.5.1.Sen} {5.5.2.Sen}

-5.5.sec=By action of the Managers, other agents may be authorized to act on behalf of the Company.
-The authority given such agents may be general or may be limited to specific matters.
+5.5.1.Sen=By action of the Managers, other agents may be authorized to act on behalf of the Company.

+5.5.2.Sen=The authority given such agents may be general or may be limited to specific matters.

 5.6.Ti=Powers of Members